 The output scale is the value that will be reflected on the display or recorded to the units and will once again be scaled by using the chart scale programmed at a later time.
 Select Output Scale by pressing ENTER.
 What we will do is program this to be 0 - 100.
 This first option presented is to select the number of decimal places that will be presented.
-This varies from 0, which is a whole number, through to 3.
-Use the UP (↑) and DOWN (\downarrow) Arrow Keys to select three decimal places and press ENTER.
-Three is the maximum number of decimal places.
+This varies from 0, which is a whole number, through to 5, which is E notation.
+Use the UP (↑) and DOWN (↓) Arrow Keys to select three decimal places and press ENTER.
 Once selected, you will be presented with the value for the low end of the output scale.
 This will default to 0, select this value.
 You will now be presented with the high value which defaults to 1.
-Use the RIGHT (\rightarrow) Arrow Key to move the cursor under the decimal point then press 0 twice and the period or point once so that you have 100.0 on the display, then press ENTER.
+Use the RIGHT (→) Arrow Key to move the cursor under the decimal point then press 0 twice and the period or point once so that you have 100.0 on the display, then press ENTER.
 You have now effectively programmed the output scale to represent 100 times the input scale.